NateOlson17/trp-fms/README.md

 ## INVENTORY SCREEN

-!-Add date to service tickets and display on card !-Fix ticketView styling
+!-Fix ticketView styling
-!-Implement add gear (type to search and add new option as one of the dropdown choices), finish rest of form -Add sorting/filtering modal
+!-Only allow one dropdown to be expanded at a time on modals and only one GearExpandable expanded at a time !-Implement add gear (type to search and add new option as one of the dropdown choices) -Add edit button on gearCard itself, allows typing on fields -Add sorting/filtering modal
--Add search
+-Add search modal
--Add damage report button
--Allow only one expanded at a time
--Add edit button on gearCard itself, allows typing on fields

 ## EVENT SCREEN